Congratulations on buying and trying Jolly Gel - you will be so glad you did!

 Jolly Gel clarifies the water to camera-ready standards!

-Jolly Gel filters particles 5 times smaller than sand (or glass) alone.
+Jolly Gel removes suspended particles 5 times smaller than sand (or glass) can alone.

 Jolly Gel cleans the water so perfectly that it becomes almost invisible!

 And it saves much more money than it costs . . .

 Jolly Gel gets the water so clean there is nothing left for the filter to catch, and back-washing can be reduced to every 3 - 6 weeks instead of weekly, producing a big saving in water bills.
 Costly chemicals and heat are also lost during back-washing.
 When the pool is topped up from mains supply the pool temperature drops - so the pool heater has to run for longer to compensate.

 Approx. annual saving of 10,500 US Gallons (40m³) of water in an average 50m³ private pool.

 Jolly Gel strips phosphates from the water.
 Without food algae cannot grow, so less sanitiser is needed and chemical bills are reduced.

 Here's where we get a little technical but please read on and all will be explained . . .

 Jolly Gel works in a totally different way to other pool clarifiers.